manu-p-1/cvrp/README.md

-  -i [], --indent []  the indentation amount of the result string -P, --pgen          prints the current generation -A, --agen          prints the average fitness every 1000 generations
+  -i [], --indent []  the indentation amount of the result string -P, --pgen          prints the current generation -A, --agen          prints the average fitness every 1000 generations -S, --save          saves the results to a file
+  -M, --plot          plot average fitness across generations with matplotlib
 ```